Before You Begin

 ILSC Training Facilities

 ILSC campuses are fully equipped with all the resources and facilities required to successfully undertake this program including computer labs, relevant software, free WIFI, photocopiers, charging stations and student lounge.
 It is highly recommended that you bring your own laptop (device) to enhance your campus experience.
+You can access your Learning Management System, MOODLE, using our computer lab, open 6 days a week.
+During lectures, you will have access to our Mobile Computer Lab, as directed by your trainer.

 Connect with friends at Greystone and explore our cities with daily after-school activities.
 Activities vary depending on the season and can include things like cycling, discovering one of the many cafes, exploring local museums and art galleries, kayaking, movie nights, beach or river barbecues and more!
 Afternoon activities typically have minimal fees and Greystone activities coordinator will be your guide.